vedant-maheshwari/Finance_reasoning_RL/FinQA_RL_Results.md

 **Conclusion:**
 The original FinQA authors noted that attempting the task End-to-End caused accuracy to plummet because the models became overwhelmed by noise.
 Achieving **59.81% Execution Accuracy** on a small 1.5B parameter model—processing the entire context End-to-End without a retriever—is a highly competitive academic result.
 It essentially closes the gap with the state-of-the-art retriever baseline and strongly validates that Reinforcement Learning (GRPO) can bridge the gap in reasoning capabilities for Small Language Models.

+---

+## 4. Error Analysis: Where is the model still failing at 60%?

+To understand the remaining ~40% error rate (461 incorrect predictions out of 1147), we conducted a deep-dive heuristic analysis of the failure logs from the Epoch 6 run.

+Broadly, the failures fall into two categories:
+1. **Retrieval/Extraction Failures (~65% \| 301 errors):** The model used the correct mathematical operations but picked the wrong numbers from the dense context.
+2. **Reasoning/Operation Failures (~35% \| 160 errors):** The model fetched the correct numbers but applied the wrong logic or reversed the operands.

+### Deep Dive into Failure Modes

+#### A. Retrieval Hallucinations (Wrong rows/columns)
+Because the model processes the entire document end-to-end without a retriever, it occasionally gets lost in dense tables.
+For example, when asked for the *2016 Gross Margin Percent*, it correctly identified the numerator but accidentally grabbed the Revenue denominator from the visually adjacent *2015* column instead.
+This confirms the original FinQA authors' hypothesis: *finding the numbers is often harder than doing the math.*

+#### B. Ratio vs. Percentage Change Confusion
+The model heavily defaults to the `subtract() -> divide()` pattern because "percentage change" or "growth" questions are ubiquitous in financial reports.
+It sometimes incorrectly applies this template to simple ratio questions (e.g., "What percent of total square footage is unleased?").
+Instead of `divide(unleased, total)`, it attempts `subtract(total, unleased)` followed by `divide()`.

+#### C. Baseline Misinterpretation
+When asked for a "return" or "growth", the model sometimes assumes the baseline is an index of 100.00 rather than fetching the actual previous year's value from the table, leading to an incorrect absolute difference calculation.

+### Potential Future Improvements
+The fact that 65% of the remaining errors are pure retrieval errors suggests that the reasoning engine is highly capable.
+To push past 60% accuracy, future work could:
+- **Reintroduce a Lightweight Retriever:** Filter the document down to a few sentences before feeding it to the Qwen model.
+- **Context Masking via RL Rewards:** Heavily penalize the model during GRPO if it hallucinates numbers that do not exist anywhere in the prompt context.